 Learn more about the difference between buckshot and birdshot for home defense in this video from fmgpubs:

 The experiment clearly showed both shotgun ammunitions would more likely stop any threat you have.
+Both shotgun ammo types have devastating power capable enough of performing in defense situations.
 However, an important factor to consider is using the birdshot ammo won’t over penetrate and pass through 2 or 3 walls.
 Compared to using the buckshot ammo with solid 32-caliber, this can easily endanger your family members or even your neighbors.
 Hopefully, with this information, you can better decide which is a better choice for your shotgun ammo home defense.

 - A SIDE SADDLE'S BEST FRIEND: Do you run a 12ga.tactical shotgun like the Mossberg 500 or 590, Remington 870 or KSG?
 AmmoPAL is a great accessory to your sidesaddle or other buttstock mounted shell holder!
 Quickly top off your gun and your carrier as needed.